-an integer value indicating whether scheduling of processes on the specified scheduler is to be started, stopped, or resumed.
-Acceptable values and results are as follows:

-- Start scheduling of processes with the initial frame, cycle, and overrun count values set to zero - O Stop scheduling of processes, and save the count values for the current frame and cycle - >0 Resume scheduling of processes with the frame, cycle, and overrun count values set to the values that were saved when the scheduler was last stopped an integer value indicating whether or not an error has occurred.
+CALL fbsintrpt (schdle, intrflag, istat) integer schdle, intrflag, istat schdle a unique, positive integer value representing the identifier for the frequency-based scheduler on which you wish to start, stop, or resume scheduling of processes.
+You can obtain this value by making a call to fbsconfigure(3f) (see page 7-7 for an explanation of this subroutine) or fbsid(3f) (see page 7-12).
+If you wish to reference the frequency-based scheduler on which the calling process is scheduled without knowing its identifier, you can specify a value of - 1 . intrflag an integer value indicating whether scheduling of processes on the specified scheduler is to be started, stopped, or resumed.
+Acceptable values and results are as follows: &lt;0 Start scheduling of processes with the initial frame, cycle, and overrun count values set to zero 0 Stop scheduling of processes, and save the count values for the current frame and cycle &gt;0 Resume scheduling of processes with the frame, cycle, and overrun count values set to the values that were saved when the scheduler was last stopped istat an integer value indicating whether or not an error has occurred.
 A value of zero indicates that no error has occurred.
 A nonzero value indicates that an error of a specific type has occurred.
-Refer to the fbsintrpt(3f) man page for a listing of the nonzero values that may be returned and the types of errors that they represent.

-fbsquery - Query Processes on a Frequency-Based Scheduler
+Refer to the fbsintrpt(3f) man page for a listing of the nonzero values that may be returned and the types fbsquery - Query Processes on a Frequency-Based Scheduler

 This interface is obsolete.
 It is maintained for compatibility with CX/UX, but it returns processes' scheduling priorities without any indication of the scheduling policies with which they are associated.
 If you have an existing application that uses this interface, it is recommended that you change your application to use schedfbsqry(3f) (see p.
-7-44).
+7-50).